Maui in a Nutshell

 I moved to Maui about 10 years ago and have lived all over the island but I’ve spent most of my time in Lahaina.
 I’ve had over a decade of beach bumming, mai tai tasting, trail blazing and waterfall chasing to be a expert in all the awesome and fun things to do on Maui.
 Trust me adventure is on the horizon.

 How big is Maui?
 Maui is bigger than you expect.
-Although it is possible to drive around the island in one day there’s so many places to visit in Maui and to see and do that a week won’t be enough.
+Although it is possible to drive around the island in one day there’s so many places to see and things to do in Maui that a week won’t be enough.
 If possible move around the island and stay multiple places so you get the real feel of this magical paradise.

 Maui Travel Tips